Avinash2468/Robotic-Planning-Navigation/README.md

-# Assignments done as part of the Robotics: Planning & Navigation at IIIT-H during Spring 2021.
+# Assignments done as part of the Robotics: Planning & Navigation course at IIIT-H during Spring 2021.

 # Assignment 1